socrob/autonomous_systems/lab2/README.md

 Make sure you can ping the robot laptop from the command laptop. (replace IP_ADDRESS_OF_ROBOT_LAPTOP with the value obtained from previous step):

         ping IP_ADDRESS_OF_ROBOT_LAPTOP

+In both laptops type the following command to define your ROS ip.
+Replace IP_ADDRESS by the ip of your laptop when executing it in your laptop and the ip of the robot's laptop when running in the robot's laptop.

+        export ROS_IP=IP_ADDRESS

 Tell the command laptop that the roscore is running on another PC (replace IP_ADDRESS_OF_ROBOT_LAPTOP with the value obtained from previous step):